APS Benefits Page (Finance)

 The plan provides identity theft protection as well as identity restoration services for you, your spouse, and up to 10 dependent children under the age of 26.
 Consultation, monitoring and restoration services are provided to dependent children under the age of 18.
 Note: Monitoring services are not available for dependent children ages 18-26.

-The Atlanta Public Schools offers a 403(b) tax sheltered annuity option and a 457 deferred compensation plan whereby earnings may be excluded from your taxable income up to limits as set forth by the Internal Revenue Service.
+The Atlanta Public Schools offers a 403(b) and a 457 deferred compensation plan whereby earnings may be excluded from your taxable income up to limits as set forth by the Internal Revenue Service.
 These are voluntary plans and there are no employer contributions.

 TEACHERS RETIREMENT SYSTEM OF GEORGIA (TRS)